sinclairzx81/typebox/design/website/docs/type/base.md

 # Base

-The Base type is a base class for creating extended TypeBox schematics.
+Base class for building extended types.

 ## Definition

-By convention, Base definitions begin with a leading `T` and should be accompanied by a factory function that creates instances the type.
-The following creates a DateType definition using Base.
+The Base type is a class definition that includes methods which can be overridden.
+The two primary methods to override are Check and Errors, both of which are invoked by TypeBox validators.
+By convention, Base type definitions begin with a leading `T` and are paired with a factory function that creates instances of the type.
+The following example demonstrates how to define a DateType using Base.

 ```typescript
 export class TDateType extends Type.Base<Date> {
   public override Check(value: unknown): value is Date {
     return value instanceof Date
   }
   public override Errors(value: unknown): object[] {
     return !this.Check(value) ? [{ message: 'not a Date'}] : []
   }